About

 Before diving into the details, here is a quick look at where savings rates stand right now.
 The gap between the best and worst accounts is striking.

-Top online banks APY
+Best High-Yield Savings5.00%Top online banks APY

-Online bank average APY
+Average High-Yield4.50%Online bank average APY

-All savings accounts APY
+National Average0.45%All savings accounts APY

-Big Bank Average
+Big Bank Average0.01%Traditional bank APY

-Best Savings Rates by Bank Type (February 2026)
+Best Savings Rates by Bank Type (March 2026)

 Not all banks are created equal when it comes to savings rates.
 The type of institution you choose has a bigger impact on your earnings than almost any other factor.
 Here is how different bank types compare: